-Welcome to the Michigan State Police Crime Facts Website.
+Welcome to the Michigan State Police Crime Statistics website.
 This website allows access to two different types of data collection systems that can be used to create queries and reports:

 - The Uniform Crime Reporting (UCR) summary based data

 - The Michigan Incident Crime Reporting (MICR) incident based data